Consider this story…

 The son would often give credit to everyone along the way who helped him but never his father.
 The daughter not only honored their father, but would often plead with her brother to be reconciled him.
-The grandchildren also went on to accomplish great things.
+The father’s grandchildren also went on to accomplish great things.
 The grandfather would watch on television as his son and grandchildren were often recognized for all they did.
-The son nor his children ever visited the father, but he still had joy in his heart as he looked on all they had done.
+Neither the son nor his children ever visited the father, but dad still had joy in his heart as he looked on all they had done.

 It’s our responsibility and should be our joy to tell the world how much we appreciate the Lord Jesus, and let the everyone know what He’s done for us and them.
 Just as the daughter made it her mission to make sure her brother was reconciled with their father, that’s what God expects us to do with His children who don’t acknowledge Him…